wipplelang/wipple/docs/src/learn/variants-and-logic.md

 By convention, variant sets and individual variants are capitalized.

-All variant sets have the `Variant-Set` trait, which conforms to `Module` and `Pattern`.
+All variant sets have the `Variant-Set` trait, which derives `Module`.
 This means you can access individual variants just like modules, and you can bring them all into scope with `use`:

 ```wipple
 my-grade : Grade A